codemanas/cm-blocks-docs/docs/progress-bar.md

 This field allows to set the title of progress bar.

 #### Percentage
-Here you can set the value of progress bar.
+This field allows to set the value of progress bar.

 ### Progress Bar Styles
 ![Progress Bar Styles ](img/progress-bar/styles.jpg)